 6 - Dental Examinations.
 New York State Education law requires that students entering in a school district be advised of the importance of having a complete dental exam done.
 Please provide proof that a dentist has performed this examination during the previous 12 months or that such an exam is scheduled.
 Your dentist may submit a form or note.
 If the dental exam is scheduled after school has started, we require a note stating the scheduled date of the exam.

 7 - Allergies.
 Food allergies can be life threatening.
 At GCS we work to reduce the risk of accidental exposure to food by working with students, parents, and physicians to minimize the risks and provide a safe environment for food-allergic students.
 A family should notify the school of any allergies your child might have by completing an allergy form and, if merited, develop an accommodation plan with the school leadership.

-Student Success Support (SSS)
+The GCS Student Success Support (SSS)

 1. Academics: Speech, Learning disabilities, English Language Learners (ELL)

 2. Health: Problems with focus/attention, Hearing, Vision, Child abuse

 3. Behavioral/Spiritual: Acting out, Bullying, Discipline, Disrupting the class

 Although students identified with disabilities are in the Student Success Support, the SSS is also a “process” to ensure success for all our students through pre-referral strategies and collaborative meetings.
 The Student Success Support consists of three levels: